nais/naiserator/README.md

 When the CRD changes, or additional Kubernetes resources need to be generated, you have to run code generation:

 ```
+make crd
 make codegen-crd
 make codegen-updater
 git add -A
 git commit -a -m "Update boilerplate k8s API code"
 ```

+### controller-gen

+The tool _controller-gen_ is used by `make crd` to generate a CRD YAML file using the Go type specifications in `pkg/apis/nais.io/v1alpha1/*_types.go`.
+This YAML file should not be edited by hand.
+Any changes needed should go directly into the Go file as magic annotations.

+Check out the [controller-gen documentation](https://book.kubebuilder.io/reference/generating-crd.html) if unsure.

+A known working version of controller-gen is `v0.2.0-beta.3`.